RobinMglsk/Vue_table/README.md

 * @update -- trigger an update for the data

 # Column Definition
-Columns ar defined as a array of objects.
+Columns ar defined as an array of objects.
 ```js

 const data = [